ONSdigital/cis_households/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 [![status: active](https://github.com/GIScience/badges/raw/master/status/active.svg)](https://github.com/GIScience/badges#active)

-# CIS Households
+# Survey Pipeline Template

-This repository contains the data engineering pipeline for the Office for National Statistics' [COVID-19 and Respiratory Infections Survey (CRIS)](https://www.ons.gov.uk/surveys/informationforhouseholdsandindividuals/householdandindividualsurveys/covid19andrespiratoryinfectionssurveycris/aboutthestudy).

-This pipeline was developed and used in production for the predecessor survey to CRIS, the [Coronavirus (COVID-19) Infection Survey (CIS)](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/coronaviruscovid19infectionsurveypilot/previousReleases), and is in the process of being updated for CRIS.
+This repository contains a template for a data engineering pipeline based on the pipeline developed for the Office for National Statistics' [COVID-19 and Respiratory Infections Survey (CRIS)](https://www.ons.gov.uk/surveys/informationforhouseholdsandindividuals/householdandindividualsurveys/covid19andrespiratoryinfectionssurveycris/aboutthestudy) and its predecessor, the [Coronavirus (COVID-19) Infection Survey (CIS)](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/coronaviruscovid19infectionsurveypilot/previousReleases), and is in the process of being updated for generic use.

-**A note around terminology:** 'PMH' and 'CRIS' are used interchangeably throughout this repository, but both refer to the successor to CIS.

 **Please note that this project is open for external reuse and review but closed for contribution.**

+# Development Roadmap

+Work on this repository is ongoing and is proceeding according to the following goals:

+* `v0.x.x` - adapted directly from cishouseholds
+* `v1.x.x` - removed specific cishouseholds logic
+* `v2.x.x` - update up latest Python and Spark versions
+* `v3.x.x` - add compatability with other data processing platforms

+Further detail will be added to this as the project proceeds.

 # Workflow